 California bans private prisons and immigrant detention centers

-California is banning the use of for-profit prisons, something once embraced to ease overcrowding, but now scorned by prisoner and immigrant advocacy groups over substandard conditions and alleged abuses.
+California is banning the use of for-profit prisons, once embraced to ease overcrowding, but now scorned by prisoner and immigrant advocacy groups over substandard conditions and alleged abuses.

 "These for-profit prisons do not reflect our values," Newsom said in a statement.